oceanprotocol-archive/OEPs/3/README.md

 # Ocean Protocol Network Architecture

-This document gives an overview of the Ocean Network Architecture.
+This document gives an overview of the Ocean Network Architecture from a baseline level, a deconstructed logical level, and a more detailed functional level.

 It specifies what components can be found in the network and how they interact with each other.

 This specification is based on [Ocean Protocol technical whitepaper](https://github.com/oceanprotocol/whitepaper).